-Other Things To Do: This is perhaps one of the most happening SUP spots not only in the county, but in the world.
-Once you’re done paddle-boarding you can take in the rich culture of the city that offers everything: right from tantalising dining options, stimulating art exhibitions, and exciting cultural fests.
+Other Things To Do: This is perhaps one of the most happening SUP spots not only in the county but in the world.
+Once you’re done paddle-boarding you can take in the rich culture of the city that offers everything: right from tantalizing dining options, stimulating art exhibitions, and exciting cultural fests.

 Coco Plum Beach, Florida

 The beach is just as exotic as its name.
 Coco Plum segues into a wetland area that hosts a rich variety of marine life.
 This is one of the few SUP spots in the world where you will find stingrays and manatees swimming below your board in the crystal clear waters.
 The pleasant weather and gentle winds only encourage you to stay out in the water for longer.

 Getting There: The beach is located on the ten-mile-long island of Marathon.
 It forms a part of the popular Florida Keys water network.
 The easiest and fastest mode of transport is a charter flight.
 You can reach Marathon by road as well.
 However, there is only a single point of entry and exit, which can be crowded during peak hours.